hanseaston/pandemic-produce-delivery-project/README.md

  - **Transparency**: Anyone can inspect an open source project for errors and making small and big improvements.

  If you are still confused about the concept of open source and would like to learn more, check out the [Github's official guide!](https://github.com/open-source)

+ ## Coding for social good

+ I am a firm believer that a personal project is **so much more meaningful** if it is able to bring positive impact to the soceity.

+ I have always been in awe of people who strive to make a change in the world.
+The philanthropists and activists on the television, in interviews, and in books inspire me with their radiating passion for what they stand for, and I used to hope that one day I could be passionate enough about something to also create change in the world.

+ And now, here I am, launching the first open-source project here on Github.
+This is an opportunity for people to connect with others who share the same drive for creating positive changes around us.

 <p> My personal belief on open-source </p>
 <p> Contributing first time can be hard.
 Why?
 Personal experince </p>